bk name

 smith

 Tammy Robinson Smith published her first novel, Emmybeth Speaks (Mountain Girl Press) in 2005.
 The first chapter was awarded second place in the adult short story category of the 2003 Virginia Highlands Festival.
 After a number of years as a broadcast reporter and public relations professional, she founded Mountain Girl Press in 2005.
 In 2006, she wrote and published the lead story for Zinnia Tales, a collection of short stories about Appalachian women by thirteen Appalachian women writers.
 She lives with her family in Bristol, VA and belongs to the Lost State Writers Guild, the Appalachian Authors Guild and Associates and is a participating artisan of 'round the Mountain.
-Her contact address is publisher@mountaingirlpress.com.
+Her contact address is Tammy Robinson Smith.

 tipton

 Anne Tipton was born in Tipton Hill, North Carolina.
-An educator and instructional materials designer, she acquired an MA degree in Early Childhood Education from East Tennesssee State University.
+An educator and instructional materials designer, she acquired an MA degree in Early Childhood Education from East Tennessee State University.
 Later, she studied programmed instruction at New Mexico State University.
 She's designed language arts for the NEA's Project Life filmstrips and computer related instruction for beginning reading for Montgomery County, Maryland, Public Schools.
 She has also directed adult literacy in Abingdon, Virginia, through a Bell Atlantic-American Library Association grant.

 van de merwe